Drogheda, Co. Louth

 The Board also included 8 ex-officio Guardians, making a total of 33.
 The population falling within the Union at the 1831 census had been 49,681 with Divisions ranging in size from Melifont (population 1,236) to Drogheda St Peter's (17,042).

-The new Drogheda Union workhouse was erected on a 7.5-acre site at the south-east of Drogheda.
+The new Drogheda Union workhouse was erected on a 7.5-acre site on Dublin Road, at the south-east of Drogheda.
 Designed by the Poor Law Commissioners' architect George Wilkinson, the building followed one of his standard design to accommodate 800 inmates.
 Its construction cost £7,100 plus £1,450 for fittings etc. The site location and layout are shown on the 1912 OS map below.

 The workhouse was declared fit for the reception of paupers on 18th November, 1841, and received its first admissions on 16th December.